defilogist/awesome-solana-airdrops/guides/meteora.md

 ## Tool Description

+Meteora proposes lending vaults and liquidity pools:

+- Classic liquidity pair pools (easy to manage)
+- DLMM liquidity pair pools (harder to manage but more rewarding)
-Meteora proposes lending vaults and liquidity pools.
-Vaults are based balanced between existing vaults to ensure maximum performance.
-Idle funds from dynamic pools are used in lending vaults to give you extra fees.
+- Vaults that are balanced between existing vaults from other platforms to ensure maximum performance

 ## Duties